Create pride and confidence + stay motivated to make progress toward your biggest goals

 - it’s so hard

 Then you look back at all of the small successes along the way.
-You use those as the evidence you can do this even when it feels hard.
+You use those as evidence you can do this even when it feels hard.
 They are a real reminder that not only CAN you do this, but you ARE doing this.
-To get started with this motivation tip, your small success may look like:
+To get started with this motivation tip, your small success may look like this:

 - setting up a note-taking system, like OneNote

 - commit to and set up a calendar

 - one week of daily study time (even if it’s just 10 minutes each day, the habit is worth it!)